kamva1/ASDS_DSP/README.md

-# Applied Statistics and Data Science: Digital signal processing course
+# Digital Signal Processing Course

 ## In this course we will cover the following topics: